Soccer Aid: Soccer Aid World XI squad

-The Match
+The match

 Soccer Aid 2019

 The 2019 match was played at Stamford Bridge.
-The main match is hosted by Dermot O'Leary and Kirsty Gallacher, with commentary from Clive Tyldesley and Graeme Le Saux.
+The main match was hosted by Dermot O'Leary and Kirsty Gallacher, with commentary from Clive Tyldesley and Graeme Le Saux.
 The game was opened by poet Hussain Manawer with his poem Game of Hearts.
 The 2019 edition was the first to feature female players.
 As in 2018, the referee was Mark Clattenburg.

 At half-time British singer and actress Rita Ora performed new song "Ritual" with British DJ Jonas Blue and Dutch DJ Tiësto, the first time a musician has performed at Soccer Aid.
 American actor and filmmaker Tom Hanks kicked-off this year's Soccer Aid.
+Alan Sexton played in the England team as the first and only non-celebrity or legend player at Soccer Aid.